rahulghatodecodes/Nashville-Housing-Data-Cleaning/README.md

 - Delete Unused Columns

 ## Conclusion
-After cleaning data, the resulted data will give better insights as compared to the previous uncleaned data.
+After cleaning data, the resulted data would give better insights as compared to the previous previous data.